shima8823/cs50-Super-Mario-Bros/README.md

 It is built using the love2d framework.

-Five functions were added to base the cs50 code.
+Four functions were added to base the cs50 code.

 - []  Program it such that when the player is dropped into the level, they’re always done so above solid ground.
 - []  In LevelMaker.lua, generate a random-colored key and lock block.